Flammenwenfer42/Casino-Game/Readme.md

 I was wastching a tutorial about methods in java, in the video the creator made a simple bank interface.
 I thought it'll be a good idea to chain this lesson with objexts and create my very first object.
 I felt a bit excited and decided to make it into a simple text based game where you control the player. so far only the bank interface is availabe with the option to creat an account
+(AI WASN'T USED IN THIS PROJECT EXCEPT FOR EXPLAINING HOW CONCEPTS WORK LIKW METHODS AND CLASSES.
+ALL THE CODE IS MADE BY ME)
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Changes:
 1. Decided to make the whole game in one file called bank.java instead of using multiple files.